Akron, Ohio: 2000s: City of Invention

 Despite the number of rubber workers decreasing by roughly half from 2000 to 2007, Akron's research in polymers gained an international reputation.
 It now centers on the Polymer Valley which consists of 400 polymer-related companies, of which 94 were located in the city itself.
 Research is focused at the University of Akron, which is home to the Goodyear Polymer Center and the National Polymer Innovation Center, and the College of Polymer Science and Polymer Engineering.
 Because of its contributions to the Information Age, Newsweek listed Akron fifth of ten high-tech havens in 2001.
 In 2008 "City of Invention" was added to the seal when the All-America City Award was received for the third time.
 Akron received the award again in 2025.

+Bridgestone built a new technical center with state-of-the-art R&D labs and moved its product development operations to the new facility in early 2012.
+In 2013, the Goodyear Tire & Rubber Company opened its new global headquarters on Innovation Way, further cementing the company's relationship with the city.
 Some events of the 2014 Gay Games used the city as a venue.
-In 2013, the Goodyear Tire & Rubber Company opened its new global headquarters on Innovation Way, further cementing the company's relationship with the city.
-Bridgestone built a new technical center with state-of-the-art R&D labs, and moved its product development operations to the new facility in early 2012.
+Longtime Mayor Don Plusquellic announced on May 8, 2015, that he would resign on May 31 after 28 years as mayor and 41 years of service to the city.

-The city also continues to deal with the effects of air and soil pollution from its industrial past.
+The city continues to deal with the effects of air and soil pollution from its industrial past.
 In the southwestern part of the city, soil was contaminated and noxious PCB-laden fumes were put into the air by an electrical transformer deconstruction operation that existed from the 1930s to the 1960s.
 Cleanup of the site, designated as a Superfund site by the Environmental Protection Agency, began in 1987 and concluded in 2000.
 The area remains restricted with regular reviews of the site and its underground aquifer.